skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 - It needs to know the row/column dimensions.
 - It needs to know the actual numbers array to be able to index into it.

 This class will kind of end up knowing almost all the same stuff as the pretty-printer (except for the title for example).
 But it does not concern itself with headers and footers for example, or where to output the values.
-Later we might consider other ways to paginate the page (e.g. numbers going row first).
+Later we might consider other ways to paginate the page (e.g. numbers going row-first).
 The steps below give this refactoring a try.

 1. Turn the `pageNumber` local variable back into a field (extract field).
 This prepares you to do an **Extract Delegate** refactoring, which works best with fields.